SomeoneNotSmart/SlaySister-OS/README.md

 ## SlaySister OS (Alpha Release, WIP)
-**Slaysister OS** is an Ubuntu based distro, providing user-friendly start, with some command being changed using **alias** (ex. `sudo apt get update` --> `update`)
+**Slaysister OS** is an Arch Linux based distro, providing user-friendly start, having Budgie desktop eviroment

-Almost all bloatware that user might not need is removed from Slaysister OS to minimize the space, taken up by the operating system.
-Slaysister OS is based on Ubuntu 22.04 (Jammy Jellyfish), and has almost the same requirements
+The requirements

- - 2 GHz CPU
+ - 1 GHz CPU
  - At least 4096 MB of RAM (Desktop Installation)
- - At least 2048 MB of RAM (Virtual Installation)
- - 25 GB of space on the PC
+ - At least 10 GB of space on the PC
  - 3D Acceleration-capable GPU with at least 256 MB of VRAM

 Here are the reviews of our dear testers 🥰